yumiaery/CPSC481-PROJECT/ReadMe.md

 # CalgaryCare

 This is our project for CPSC 481: Human-Computer Interaction course.
 We are Group 4 of Tutorial 7.
-This project is a web-based **appointment scheduling system** designed for front-line staff in a medical clinic setting to manage and schedule patient appointments efficiently.
+This project is a web-based **appointment scheduling system** prototype designed for front-line staff in a medical clinic setting to manage and schedule patient appointments efficiently.

 ---